 |Calorie Weighted Basis||24%||31%||45%|

-The first ingredient in this dog food includes duck.
-Although it is a quality item, raw duck contains about 80% water.
+The first ingredient in this dog food is chicken.
+Although it is a quality item, raw chicken contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-Duck meal is considered a meat concentrate and contains nearly 300% more protein than fresh duck.
+The second ingredient is chicken meal.
+Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The third ingredient is oatmeal, a whole-grain product made from coarsely ground oats.
-Oatmeal is naturally rich in B-vitamins, dietary fiber and is also (unlike many other grains) gluten-free.
+The next ingredient is oatmeal, a whole-grain product made from coarsely ground oats.
+Oatmeal is naturally rich in B-vitamins, dietary fiber and can be (depending upon its level of purity) gluten-free.

-The seventh ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
+After the natural chicken flavor, we find flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this NutriSource PureVita product.

-With five notable exceptions…
+With 6 notable exceptions…

-First, we note the inclusion of tomato pomace.
-Tomato pomace is a controversial ingredient, a by-product remaining after processing tomatoes into juice, soup and ketchup.
+First, tomato pomace is a controversial ingredient, a by-product remaining after processing tomatoes into juice, soup and ketchup.

 Many praise tomato pomace for its high fiber and nutrient content, while others scorn it as an inexpensive pet food filler.